-The LT, which is proof of one’s authority to act, is sometimes referred to as “LT Testamentary (or LT Probate, or LT of Administration)” or something similar.
-To obtain the document, which is the Court document establishing that the Personal Representative has been appointed and has authority to act, a probate proceeding must be initiated and a personal representative must be appointed.
-Prescott AZ lawyers letters
+Often, the journey into a Probate proceeding begins with an effort to obtain something which is called “Letters.”
+It is proof of one’s authority to act.
+The document is sometimes referred to as “L . . .
+Testamentary (or L . . .
+Probate, or L . . . of Administration)” or something similar.
+To obtain the document, which is the Court document establishing that the Personal Representative has been appointed and has authority to act, a probate proceeding must be initiated and a personal representative must be appointed. –

-In Arizona, the LT document is issued by the Probate Court to the Personal Representative (executor) of the Estate.
+In Arizona, the document is issued by the Probate Court to the Personal Representative (executor) of the Estate.
 The document is the court document by which the Personal Representative obtains legal authority to act on behalf of the Estate.
 Many banks will require the official court document before allowing an executor to access a decedent’s accounts.

 If a bank, title company or other organization informs you that you must give them the “Letters” before they will give you what you want, you are being asked to provide legal proof of authorization to act on behalf of another – one who has died.
-Often, the request for this document is a sign or signal that a Probate proceeding must be commenced and that you should consult an experienced Probate attorney.
+Often, the request for this document is a sign or signal that a Probate proceeding must be commenced and that you should consult an experienced Probate lawyer.